10 best spots for ice fishing in Ontario

 Get the full experience from outfitted ice fishing to comfortable lakeside cabins at Wakomata Lake Cottages on Highway 129.
 Just north of Elliot Lake, Dunlop Lake Lodge will customize a guided trip on Dunlop Lake or one of the 30 surrounding lakes in the area, with everything you’ll need to reel in the big one, including shore lunch.

 Ontario’s southernmost waters, Lake Erie, is also the shallowest of the five Great Lakes and maintains the mildest temperatures.

 Because of this, Erie boasts the most abundant in fish populations, close to 50% of all the fish in the Great Lakes.

 Head to the inner bay of Long Point for great ice angling opportunities for yellow perch and northern pike.
-Operating out of St Williams, Bayside Ice Fishing offers heated shelters on the ice.
-It will provide transportation to and from the hut, firewood for the wood stoves, live minnows for bait, and will start your fire and drill your fishing holes upon arrival.
+Operating out of St. Williams, Bayside Ice Fishing offers heated shelters on the ice.
+It will provide transportation to and from the hut, firewood for the wood stoves and live minnows for bait, and will start your fire and drill your fishing holes upon arrival.

 We can’t talk ice fishing in Ontario without mentioning Lake Simcoe.

 It’s one of the most diverse fishing areas in the province, with species like herring, yellow perch, lake trout, whitefish and northern pike calling these waters home.
 And because it freezes over completely in winter, Lake Simcoe is a go-to for the winter pastime.
 It’s often referred to as the ice fishing capital of North America.